-Rating agencies - Organizations that provide publicly available ratings of the credit quality of securities issuers, such as Moody's Investors Service, Standard & Poor's, and Fitch IBCA.
+Rating agencies - Organizations that provide publicly available ratings of the credit quality of securities issuers, such as Moody's Investors Service, S&P Global Ratings, and Fitch Ratings.

 Rebate - Requirement imposed by Tax Reform Act of 1986 whereby issuers of bonds must pay the Internal Revenue Service an amount equal to any arbitrage profit earned from bond investment proceeds.
 Payments are due at least every five years and are subject to certain exceptions.